miklevin/MikeLev.in/_posts/2023-01-06-api-choices-rational-folks-won-t-say-magic.md

 headline: "Learning From Projects: Investing in Timeless Tech Tools for a Simpler World"
 description: I recently had to work on a project involving namedtuples, which taught me the importance of taking the time to learn from my projects.
 Despite family drama, I was also able to reflect on how tech is fragile and rely on determinism and binary truths to make devices work.
 I advocate investing in timeless tech tools with good FOSS licenses and taking small steps to prevent them from becoming obsolete.
 By understanding the complexities of the world, I choose how much I want to simplify.
 keywords: namedtuples, family drama, tech, fragile, determinism, binary truths, FOSS licenses, timeless tech tools, LPvg, Linux, Python, vim, git, small steps, prevent obsolete, complexities, Lorenz Butterfly Equation, tricks, magic, bag
-categories: vim, linux, lpvg, python, git
+categories: git, linux, vim, lpvg, python
 layout: post
 ---